-Brighter fresher skin is just the start when it comes to the benefits of glycolic acid.
+What does glycolic acid do?
+Well, brighter fresher skin is just the start when it comes to the benefits of glycolic acid.

 - Glycolic acid stimulates collagen production which helps the skin become firmer while minimizing fine lines and wrinkles.
 If used consistently, glycolic acid can noticeably reduce the signs of aging.